Tlacoyo: Variations

 Since it is similar in shape to a huarache (but smaller), and is made of the same corn as the sope and is even thicker (so it has more resistance to wet toppings), Mexican street vendors, especially in Mexico City, sometimes sell it with toppings on it, as an alternative to the sopes and huaraches.
 However, the traditional tlacoyo is supposed to be consumed without any toppings on it except for fresh salsa.
 This is the form in which they are typically found in the streets.
+In the state of Puebla, Tlacoyos are smaller and in the shape of triangles.

-Tlacoyos come in three different colors, although no artificial colors are added to its preparation.
+Tlacoyos come in three different colors, although no artificial colors are added in its preparation.
 The color comes from the cornmeal used to prepare the masa which the tlacoyo is made with.
 The most common is blue masa, made from blue corn kernels.